Loading...

 Knowledge Base

-How to Implement Google's New Email Authentication Requirements
+How to Implement Google New Email Sender Guidelines

-Starting February 1, 2024, Google will start applying new security rules for email authentication, mainly for those who send lots of emails at once.
+Starting February 1, 2024, Google will apply new security rules for email authentication, mainly for those who send lots of emails simultaneously.
 These rules are designed to make email safer and to stop fake emails and phishing attacks.
-Follow these guidelines to ensure emails are sent and received smoothly on different platforms.
+Follow these Google new email sender guidelines to ensure emails are sent and received smoothly on different platforms.

 For All Email Sender